What is the average salary in Pullman, WA?

 Domino's

-Domino's is a pizza delivery company.
-They offer a variety of pizza options.
-They aim to provide fast and delicious pizza to customers.
+Domino's is a well-known pizza delivery company.
+They offer a variety of pizza options and other menu items.
+Domino's is known for its fast and reliable delivery service.

 How does the cost of living in Pullman, WA compare to the national average?

 The cost of living in Pullman, WA, presents a favorable comparison to the nationwide average, which is set at 100.
-Housing costs in Pullman stand at 90, indicating that residents can expect to pay 10% less than the national average for housing.
-This reduction can be particularly beneficial for those seeking affordable living arrangements, making it easier to manage monthly expenses.
+Housing costs in Pullman stand at 85, indicating a 15% lower expense compared to the national average.
+This makes housing more affordable for residents and job seekers, offering a significant financial advantage.